Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

         For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Degree, Academic Year, {{max(Academic Year)}})`\n

-  Next, the "subsets" section of the dataset's node is parsed.
+  Next, the @c "subsets" section of the dataset's node is parsed.
 This is an array of subset specifications which contain the following properties:
   - @c "name": the name of the subset.
 (This should be different from the dataset that it is subsetting;
     otherwise, it will overwrite it.)\n
     This name is referenced by items (e.g., plots) elsewhere in the project file and must be unique.
-  - @c "dataset": the name of the dataset that it is subsetting.
-This will be the name that was assigned to the dataset in the ["datasets"](#datasets-properties) section.\n
-    Note: this is optional and should only be included if referencing a different dataset.
-(If not included, the parent dataset will be used.)
-Specifying a different dataset can be useful for subsetting a previous subset, given that the subsets are created in the order that they appear in the project file.
   - @c "filter": the subset filtering definition, which will contain the following:
     - @c "column": the column from the dataset to filter on.
     - @c "operator": how to compare the values from the column with the filter's value.